cardillan/mindcode/README.markdown

 The most important recent changes to Mindcode include:

+* Significant improvement in reporting error messages generated during compilation, including navigating from the message to the position in the source code in both the web application and a properly set up offline development environment.
 * The compiled code can be injected from the web app or the command-line compiler right into a processor in a running Mindustry game thanks to the [Mlog Watcher mod](https://github.com/Sharlottes/MlogWatcher).
 [Instructions on use](/doc/syntax/TOOLS-MLOG-WATCHER.markdown).
 * Program parametrization should now be done using [program parameters](doc/syntax/SYNTAX-1-VARIABLES.markdown#program-parameters) instead of global variables.
 * [List iteration loops](doc/syntax/SYNTAX-3-STATEMENTS.markdown#list-iteration-loops) can now use more than one loop variable to iterate over the values in the list, and if the list consist of Mindcode variables, these variables can be modified by assigning a new value to the loop variable inside the loop.